One evidence engine

 Different surfaces.
 One evidence engine.
 Every decision more defensible than the last.

-GameDataCore is the evidence layer for high-stakes decisions in games.
-We turn player signals, reviews, community discussion, behaviour, and market context into structured, attributable evidence.
+GameDataCore is the Decision OS for high-stakes decisions in games — a single evidence layer that turns player signals, reviews, community discussion, behaviour, and market context into structured, attributable evidence.
 Traceable to source.
 Defensible in the room.
 Useful long after the call has been made.
-So the teams making decisions about a game's direction, audience, or commercial future have something to reason from instead of relying on instinct, dashboards, or AI-generated summaries that can't be interrogated.

 GameDataCore is built for the developers shipping games, and for the people who make high-stakes decisions alongside them.
 Studios at any scale, from solo and indie through AA and AAA, and the publishers, investors, producers, marketing leads, analysts, and consultants who work in the same rooms.